 The lighting depth will focus on the following spaces: South Terrace, Lobby, Retail, Multi-Use, and Woodshop.
 Pictures of these spaces are provided in figures one through five.
 Each of the lighting systems in these spaces will be redesigned and will support the intent of the architect as well as enhance the experience of the guest.
-The Electrical depth will also involve the five previously mentioned spaces and will include new branch circuit designs, a short circuit calculation, a comparison between an on site generator and a campus generator, and a study of a combined heating and power cogeneration system.
-This cogeneration study will be continued into the mechanical breadth and the heat-generating portion of the system will be focused on.
+The Electrical depth will also involve the five previously mentioned spaces and will include new branch circuit designs, a short circuit calculation, a comparison between an on site generator and a campus generator, and a diesel cogeneration study.
+The mechanical breadth will include designing a geothermal system based on the sizing of the current equipment.
 The integrated architecture and media breadth will involve the redesigning of a portion of the VECC to include an interactive area for families and children.